Finding the best OBD2 scanner for VW and Audi can be a challenge.

 Bad O2 sensors are another common reason VW check engine light comes on.
 The oxygen sensors on Volkswagen vehicles often fail in the 80,000 to the 100,000-mile range.

 Volkswagens aren't the only cars suffering from oxygen sensor issues.
-Audi, BMW, Mercedes-Benz, Porsche along with Toyota and Honda all struggle with making oxygen sensors that last forever.
+Audi, BMW, Mercedes-Benz, Porsche, Toyota, and Honda struggle to make oxygen sensors that last forever.

 Coolant Temperature Sensor

-If your Volkswagen check engine light is continuously ON it can be due to hundreds of possible issues.
+If your Volkswagen check engine light is continuously ON, it can be due to hundreds of possible issues.
 You will need to read the codes with an OBD2 scanner.
-The problem can be something as simple as a loose fuel tank cap, a bad spark plug but it can also be an indication of a serious engine problem.
+The problem can be something as simple as a loose fuel tank cap, a bad spark plug, but it can also indicate a serious engine problem.

 VW Check Engine Light Flashing